Neutrino Signatures on the High Transmission Regions of the Lyman-alpha Forest: Acknowledgments

-{\it Acknowledgments.} We thank Jordi Miralda-Escud\'e, Carlos Pe\~na-Garay, Jonathan Pritchard and Jes\'us Zavala for helpful comments on the manuscript and Volker Springel for providing us with GADGET-3.
+We thank the referee for the very helpful report.
+We thank Enzo Branchini, Olga Mena, Jordi Miralda-Escud\'e, Carlos Pe\~na-Garay, Khee-Gan Lee, Jonathan Pritchard and Jes\'us Zavala for discussions and helpful comments on the manuscript and Volker Springel for providing us with GADGET-3.
 The simulations were run on the Darwin Supercomputer center HPCF in Cambridge (UK) and at the research computing center of Harvard University.
-This work was supported in part by grants: ASI/AAE, INFN/PD51, ASI/EUCLID, ERC-StG ``cosmoIGM'', PRIN-INAF 2009, PRIN-MIUR (for MV), as well as NSF grant AST-0907890 and NASA grants NNX08AL43G and NNA09DB30A (for AL).
+FVN was supported by the CSIC under the JAE-predoc program when this work started.
+This work was supported in part by grants: ASI/AAE, INFN/PD51, ASI/EUCLID, PRIN-INAF 2009, PRIN-MIUR (for MV), as well as NSF grant AST-0907890 and NASA grants NNX08AL43G and NNA09DB30A (for AL).
+MV and FVN are supported by the ERC Starting Grant ``CosmoIGM''.